CAP-HS/MITRE-eCTF-2020/getting_started.md

 git clone https://github.com/mitre-cyber-academy/2020-ectf-insecure-example --recursive
 ```

 Create your team branch.
-All your development should be pushed to the team branch frist and then you should create a pull request to the master.
+All your development should be pushed to the team branch first, and then you should create a pull request to the master.